Expert Q&A: How to ease your cat’s worries during a visit to the vet

 Why does my cat get so unhappy when I take them to the vet?

 By choice, your feline would never leave the comfort of their home — certainly not if the expedition involved a loud mode of transportation, a caged carrier and a prod and a poke.
+It's no wonder that cats can find the experience very stressful and make them feel anxious.

 Many unusual things occur when the vet appointment rears its ugly head; being put into a carrier, having to travel in the car, being exposed to new smells and sounds — and that’s before they even get there!